kubernetes-sigs/ingress2gateway/PROVIDER.md

    }
    ```

-   These methods are used by providers to read and store additional resources they may need during conversion.
+   These methods are used by providers to read and store Ingresses and additional resources they may need
+   during conversion.

-3. Create a struct named `storage` in a file named `storage.go`:
+3. Create a struct named `storage` in a file named `storage.go`.
+This struct can store Ingresses, CRDs,
+or other resources the provider needs for the conversion:

    ```go
    package examplegateway